perfectblue/ctf-writeups/2022/codegate-quals-2022/isolated/README.md

 # Isolated

 - Race condition re-entrancy bug in the handler.
-- Exploit that to get the flag
+- Gain stack access to sp
+- Point sp to GOT and point to one gadget